AbhayKadamFulcro/hugo_folder/content/post/article-1.md

 +++
-title = "Managing Forms in React: Controlled Components vs. Formik" date = "2024-09-04T09:47:48.846Z" draft = false
+title = "How to Use Docker for Local Development" date = "2024-09-04T09:48:35.730Z" draft = false
 +++

-Compare traditional controlled components with the Formik library for handling complex form state and validation in React applications.
+A beginner's guide to setting up Docker for local development environments, enabling consistent workflows across teams.